 It’s also then that this business should consider increasing its customer lifetime value for that customer.

 Why Increase Customer Lifetime Value?

-The reason is CLV helps with a lot of things in business not just marketing.
+The reason is CLV helps with many things in business, not just marketing.

 Plus, it’s important to remember that the cost of acquiring new customers is significantly higher than retaining and upselling to current customers.